ptahproject/examples/ptah_chat/README.txt

     $ cd ptah_chat/
     $ ./pchat/bin/pserve ./settings.ini

-To see chat several user have to logged in.
+On Windows settings.ini should be changed from 0.0.0.0 to 127.0.0.1

+More than 1 user will need to be logged in and viewing the homepage.